Fatigue After Eating Carbs? Here’s What Causes It (And How To Stop It)

 With insulin resistance, the opposite occurs.

-Insulin resistance is a medical condition in which the pancreas is producing and secreting insulin in response to the blood glucose levels rising after eating carbohydrates, as it normally should.
+Insulin resistance is a medical condition in which the pancreas produces and secretes insulin in response to the blood glucose levels rising after eating carbohydrates, as it normally should.

 However, the cells and tissues of the body are virtually unresponsive to that insulin.
 In other words, insulin secretion does not trigger muscle cells and other cells in the body to take in the circulating blood glucose.